hrgdavor/jsx6/README.md

 The tutorial is also an experiment on how to present tutorial information in an interactive way.
 The format used there is not suitable for all chapters, so it has already yielded an insight regarding different types of explanations that need a different presentation format.
 This also brings the question how to intuitively switch between different formats if used inside a single tutorial.

+## JSX in JSX6 and the reactive updates to DOM

+After the general intro into `JSX` another tutorial is needed to continue on the topic to explain how to handle dynamic content(how it works in `JSX6`).

 ## Development / contribution